Honesty.Integrity.Professionalism. When Experience Matters 'JustCallAnts' - Anthony Rael, REMAX Denver CO Realtor

 Answer: NOT REALLY.

 My personal belief is that everyone deserves Nordstrom-level service...it's just the way I've always conducted my business.
 While I firmly believe that everything is negotiable, my work ethic is not.
-So even if we negotiate a "discounted" or "limited" service, my work ethic and ability to market & sell your home is a high standard that's impossible for me to deviate from.
-The best thing to do is meet to evaluate your needs and come up with something we can both be satisfied with!
+Regardless of the compensation agreed to, my work ethic and ability to market & sell your home will always be at the highest standard.
+The best thing to do is meet to evaluate your needs and come up with a marketing strategy we can both be satisfied with!

 Are there any up-front or hidden fees to sell my home?